kubernetes/contributor-site/content/en/docs/code/cri-api-version-skew-policy.md

 content_type: "reference"
 title: CRI API version skew policy
 weight: 51
+description: "CRI is a plugin interface which enables the kubelet to use a wide variety of container runtimes, without the need to recompile.
+CRI consists of a..."
 ---
 CRI is a plugin interface which enables the kubelet to use a wide variety of container runtimes, without the need to recompile.
 CRI consists of a protocol buffers and gRPC API.
 Read more about CRI API at [kubernetes docs](https://kubernetes.io/docs/concepts/architecture/cri/).